-Are you dreaming of learning how to paint?
+Do you want to learn how to paint?

 You can paint wonderful art!

-You can paint wonderful art!Choose your starting point - whether you are brand-new, ready to learn, or looking for a full project - there is something for everyone.
+You can paint wonderful art!Whether you are brand-new and ready to learn, or looking for a full project - there is something for everyone.

 Let’s turn your creative potential into paintings you’ll be proud of.